vantage-sh/docs.vantage.sh/docs/microsoft_teams.md

   </div>
 </details>

 The Vantage app for Microsoft Teams has been verified by Microsoft.
-Vantage interacts with Microsoft Office 365 to set the approved permissions for the app in your account and makes use of the Microsoft Graph API to get and send info to your Microsoft Teams account.
+Vantage interacts with Microsoft Office 365 to set the approved permissions for the app in your account and uses the Microsoft Graph API to get and send info to your Microsoft Teams account.